szabgab/perlmaven.com/sites/en/pages/local.md

 y 1
 ```

-The only difference is when you call a function from inside the block where you <b>local</b>-ized or <b>my</b>-ed the global variable.
+The only difference is when you call a function from inside the block where you **local**-ized or **my**-ed the global variable.

 In both cases the variable inside the block hides the variable outside the block, but when we call a function from that block
 the behavior changes.
-In the case of <b>my</b> the change is scoped to the enclosing block
+In the case of **my** the change is scoped to the enclosing block
-In the case of <b>our</b> and <b>local</b> the changes is scoped to the enclosing block and to anything called from that block.
+In the case of **our** and **local** the changes is scoped to the enclosing block and to anything called from that block.
 We inherit the new value.

 See also the [official documentation](https://metacpan.org/pod/perlfunc#local-EXPR).